 We are a culture that continuously wants more.
-It is not necessarily completely our faults; we were born this way!
-We are taught that once we have one thing, we should always be trying to climb to get the next thing.
+It is not necessarily completely our fault; we were born this way!
+We're taught that once we have one thing, we should always be trying to climb to get the next thing.
 We never stop and consider the many blessings around us.
 In the New Year, I want us to show more gratitude for what we already have before we start grabbing at things we do not.

 Check in with yourself: do you have clothes on your back, food in your belly, a smartphone probably near your hand?
 You have so much more than you could ever want for yet you want more?
 I am not saying that we should not strive for more, but don’t let your many blessings pass you by this year.

 2. Making Your Goals Known To Yourself And Others